konfiger/konfiger.github.io/README.md

  - [x] enable cacheing in the konfiger
  - [x] When commiting other language must include name in the LICENCE as `Copyright (c) {Year} {Name}:konfiger` confirm
  - [x] When commiting other language author should include paypal or patreon link
+ - [ ] write a desktop app to manage a key value file using fltk and c++ implementation

 ## How it works